 Sarah from Miami, FL

 Krazy glue is a brand name for a bunch of glues that are essentially cyanoacrylics.
 The solvent is acetone.
 Finger nail polish probably didn't work because it is a very diluted form of acetone (usually also containing oils and perfume to make it less "solvent" smelling) Anyway, use the full strength stuff (available at any store that carries hardware and paint supplies).
 I would suggest testing a small amount on an inconspicuous part of the jacket first just to be safe, but it probably won't hurt anything unless it is dyed leather.
 (Even then, the dye would have to be soluble in acetone.)
 Most likely, you will have to scratch up the surface a bit first to allow the solvent to penetrate; then drop a bit on and let it set until it evaporates.
 Do that a few times to soften it up before gently rubbing the spot with a soft cloth or toothbrush.
 (Make sure you don't use a brush with bristles that can dissolve in acetones - some plastics will!
 Best to use a natural bristle if possible.)
 Use a leather conditioner afterward because acetone is very drying.
 Good Luck!
 (03/11/2005)

 They make a super glue remover.
 It is in a gel form and seems to gently remove the glue.
 My nephew glued his mouth shut and this stuff didn't seem to hurt him, so it shouldn't hurt leather.
 (03/13/2005)

-I just spilt some crazy glue on my hand and i worried, I want inside and all I did was take a manual men's shaver and put some shaving cream on, and then shaved that layer of glue off. it worked fantastic, and I'm 14 yrs old.
+I just spilt some crazy glue on my hand and was worried, I went inside and all I did was take a manual men's shaver and put some shaving cream on, and then shaved that layer of glue off.
+It worked fantastic, and I'm 14 yrs old.

 Thanks DAN for your idea of shaving the skin it really worked for me in my emergency (09/26/2006)